YYFR/starlet/README.md

 ## Introduction

 This website aims to provide end-to-end management services for rental property portfolios.
-It helps landlords find suitable tenants, facilitates property purchases, and handles compliance and repairs.
+It helps landlords find suitable tenants, facilitates property purchases and handles compliance and repairs.

 ## About

-I chose to create this website as I had done some work in this field.
+I chose to create this website as I had done some work in the property field.
-The goal of this site is to reasure and provide peace of mind to landlords, the reviews section shows that they will be in good hands.
-This website has been made with a clear goal of providing peace of mind to property owners, which can be seen on the home page and on the services.html page.
+The goal of this site is to reassure and provide peace of mind to landlords, the reviews section shows that they will be in good hands.
+This website has been made with a clear goal of providing peace of mind to property owners, which can be seen on the home page and the services.html page.
 The contact button has been designed as a strong call to action to allow potential customers to get in touch.

 ## Wireframes